Central elements and evaluation map for the quantum queer superalgebras: Central elements in

 \bre Another crossing symmetry relation for the $R$-matrix $S(u,v)$ takes the form \ben S(u,v)^{t_2}D_2S_{21}(v,u)^{t_2}D^{-1}_2=1 \een which is verified in a way similar to Lemma~\ref{lem:croaff}.
 Note also that \eqref{lltr} has an equivalent form \ben (L(u)^{-1})^t D^{-1}L(u)^t=z(u)D^{-1} \een which follows from \eqref{lltr} or \eqref{ptdll}.

 \ere

-For a concluding remark, note that by analogy with the corresponding results for the Yangian $\Y(\q_N)$ obtained in \cite[Corollary~3.7]{n:yq}, one can expect that the images of the coefficients of the series $z(u)$ under the evaluation homomorphism of Theorem~\ref{thm:eval} are related to the central elements of $\U_q(\q_n)$ constructed in Theorem~\ref{thm:centfin}.
-However, the explicit formulas should look more complicated as compared with the Yangian case.
-We will illustrate the results of the paper by considering the simplest case of $n=1$.
+For a concluding remark, note that one can expect that the images of the coefficients of the series $z(u)$ under the evaluation homomorphism of Theorem~\ref{thm:eval} are related to the central elements of $\U_q(\q_n)$ constructed in Theorem~\ref{thm:centfin}.
+This is supported by the simplest case of $n=1$ considered below, but we do not have a proof for general values of $n$.

 \bex In the superalgebra $\U_q(\q_1)$ we have the relations $L_{11}L_{-1,1}=L_{-1,1}L_{11}$ so that the elements $L_{11}$ and $L_{-1,-1}=L^{-1}_{11}$ lie in the center of $\U_q(\q_1)$.
 Furthermore, we have \ben L_{-1,1}^2=\frac{q^2-1}{q^2+1}\ts \big(L_{11}^{2}-L_{-1,-1}^2\big). \een The matrices $L$ and $\oL$ have the form \ben L= \Fand \oL= . \een Hence, \ben M=L\tss \oL^{-1}= . \een Up to scalar factors, the central elements of $\U_q(\q_1)$ provided by Theorem~\ref{thm:centfin} are found as the supertraces of the powers of $M$.
 By calculating the powers, for all $k\geqslant 0$ we get \ben \str\ts M^{k+1}=(-1)^{k}\big(L^{2}_{11}-L^{2}_{-1,-1}-L^{2}_{-1,1}\big) \sum_{r\geqslant 0}(-1)^r\binom{k-r}{r}\big(L^{2}_{11}+L^{2}_{-1,-1}+L^{2}_{-1,1}\big)^{k-2r}. \een